image-source-control/image-source-control/readme.txt

 - removed unneeded code to recognize the gallery shortcode in classic editor
 - removed broken PHP code causing an issue when using the `isc_images_in_posts_simple` filter
 - removed option to add a link to the ISC website in the frontend
+- use span instead of div container for source overlays

 = 1.10.4 =